Reccy/MIDIPiano/readme.md

 This project targets ISO C++ 11 and is compatible with gcc and clang.
 CMake 3.1.0 or later is required to generate a build system.
-This project uses TravisCI as its CI platform.